Official-EwE/oceanviz/README.md

 ### API Access
-Because Oceanviz is designed to be an open-ended framework, the source provided acts a starting point for you to build your own ecosystem.
+Because Oceanviz is designed to be an open-ended framework, the source provided acts as a starting point for you to build your own ecosystem.

 There are 2 primary ways to control Oceanviz:
 1. Via the on-screen UI